 Under the Landscape South Australia Act 2019, the Board will have a General Manager and staff working to deliver the programs and services of the Board.
-In 2021/22, it is anticipated that there will be 25.8 full-time equivalent (FTE) positions (22.2 FTE funded by levies and 4.0 FTE funded by the Australian Government) employed.
+In 2022/23, it is anticipated that there will be 27.35 full-time equivalent (FTE) positions (22.6 FTE funded by levies and 4.75 FTE funded by the Australian Government or other funding sources) employed.